aerithnetzer/paper-scraper/README.md

 # paper-scraper
 ## What this code currently does

-This project currently inputs the first five pages of a PDF, runs the text through the GPT-3.5-Turbo, and then returns a PDF with metadata tagged in the 'Keywords' field.
+This project currently inputs the first page page of a PDF, runs the text through the GPT-3.5-Turbo, and then returns a PDF with metadata tagged in the 'Keywords' field.

 ## How to use this code